Staff members with discipline Law, Multidisciplinary Approaches

 Academia develops at the interface of different fields.
 This is one reason why the University of Groningen is home to a wide range of fields, each with a great number of subject specialists.
 The overview below, which is based on a standard categorization of fields, will help you find the right expert for each field.
 If you cannot find the expert you are looking for in this list, try searching via a related field or faculty; you may find him or her there.

 Privacy, communication technologies and indigenous peoples

-His research mostly focuses on humor and satire across media, with particular but not exclusive attention to literature.
-He has authored the monographs Laughter from Realism to Modernism (Oxford: Legenda, 2015) and La scemenza del mondo (Pisa: ETS, 2011, Edinburgh Gadda First Prize), as well as several articles and book chapters on theories and practices of humor from the 18th century to the present.
+His main research field is humor and satire across media.
+He has authored the monographs Laughter from Realism to Modernism (Oxford: Legenda / Routledge, 2015) and La scemenza del mondo (Pisa: ETS, 2011, Edinburgh Gadda First Prize), as well as several articles and book chapters on theories and practices of humor from the 18th century to the present.

 - Human Rights in the Digital Age.

 - Emerging Technologies and Governance (incl.
 ‘AI’, ‘Blockchain’).